paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 The point of the anti-commandeering principle is simple: the federal government can't order about state and local governments in order to do its work.

 This, **does not imply** that state and local governments are immune from regulation.
-Since Garcia v.
-San Antonio MTA, it's been well-established that Congress can impose ordinary laws on state and local governments, like minimum wages.
+It's settled law that Congress can impose ordinary laws on the activities of state and local governments on similar terms as it does private persons, for requiring states to pay their employees the federal minimum wage.^[*Garcia v.
+San Antonio Transit Authority*, 469 US 528 (1985).]

 What it can't do, however, is order the states to carry out governmental functions.
-For example, it can't command local police officers to enforce federal law, or command state legislatures to legislate.

-Reno v.
-Condon, is about the distinction between these two kinds of regulation.
-This can be conceptually problematic, but doesn't pose a lot of real-world problems in day-to-day practice.
+For example, it can't command local police officers to enforce federal law, or command state legislatures to legislate.^[Reno v.
+Condon, 528 U.S. 141 (2000), addresses the distinction between these two kinds of regulation.
+This can be conceptually problematic, but doesn't pose a lot of real-world problems in day-to-day practice.]

 ## Anti-Commandeering and Sanctuary Cities